So Help Me Todd: Casting

 In March 2022, it was announced that Geena Davis had signed on to star in the series.
 Shortly after, Skylar Astin was announced to star opposite her, as her son.
 Madeline Wise and Inga Schlingmann also joined the cast in lead roles.
 After having filmed the pilot, it was announced that Davis had exited the series.
 On March 23, 2022, it was announced that Marcia Gay Harden had replaced Davis.
-A few days later, it was announced that Rosa Arredondo and Tristen J. Winger had also joined the cast in series regular roles.
+A few days later, it was announced that Rosa Evangelina Arredondo and Tristen J. Winger had also joined the cast in series regular roles.
 On March 3, 2023, it was reported that Briga Heelan is set to guest star on the series' March 30 episode titled "Twelve Worried Persons".
+On December 23, 2023, it was announced that Lisa Rinna is set to guest star on the second-season premiere episode.
+On February 7, 2024, it was reported that Heather Morris was cast in a recurring role while Sandra Bernhard was cast in guest starring role for the second season.
+On March 12, 2024, it was announced that Jenifer Lewis is set to guest star for the second season.

 Filming

 Production on the pilot began in March 2022 in Vancouver, British Columbia.
-Filming for the rest of the season began on July 27, 2022, and is scheduled to conclude on April 10, 2023.
+Filming for the rest of the season began on July 27, 2022, and concluded on April 11, 2023.
 A TD Bank office in downtown Vancouver serves as Margaret's law firm.